A Trust must register with SARS for the taxes that it may be liable for.

 - Income Tax – Registration for Trusts can now be done in the following ways:

-- Online on this website via the Send us an Online Query system, where you can submit the request, the Trust supporting documents as well as the IT77TR – Application for registration of a Trust form.
+- Online on this website via the SARS Online Query system, where you can submit the request, the Trust supporting documents as well as the IT77TR – Application for registration of a Trust form.

 - With an appointment, via the branch with the relevant supporting documents.